4 Reasons Women Need More Money Than Men in Retirement

 Check this out: Top 10 Most Budget-Friendly Supermarkets in the US

-1. The gender pay gap
+2. The gender pay gap

 See also:Retirement Emergency: How Can You Save Money Now?
 (8 Tips)

 “If you’re being paid 84% on the dollar, your 6% contribution to your 401(k) doesn’t go as far as your male counterpart’s 6% contribution,” explains Walsh-Epstein.
 “The pay gap is systemic but it also continues to escalate when you think about women saving for retirement.”
+This ripple effect means women start behind and face a continuous headwind in their efforts to catch up.

 women-retired-2